 - Active-passive components across ADs

 - Storage replication between regions

 - Database protection between regions

-The primary objectives for the following architectures are to ensure you can build disaster recovery (DR) into your deployment in case of unforeseen events which would require you to failover and still keep E-Business Suite up and running.
+The primary objective of disaster recovery component in the cloud architecture is to ensure that you are ready for any kind of unforeseen events which would require you to failover and still keep E-Business Suite up and running.

 - Ensure EBS and associated data assets are isolated